Jules Bonnot

-Jules Joseph Bonnot (14 October 1876 – 28 April 1912) was a French soldier, illegalist anarchist, bank robber, and murderer.
+Jules Joseph Bonnot (/fr/; 14 October 1876 – 28 April 1912) was a French soldier, illegalist anarchist, bank robber, and murderer.
 He is notorious for his role in the French anarchist band "The Bonnot Gang" that committed many crimes in early 20th-century Paris.

 Born in Pont-de-Roide, Bonnot experienced many hardships in his youth, such as his mother dying when he was a child.
 Before his gang affiliation and time serving in the army, he had several run-ins with the law as a teenager.
 In 1887, he joined the French army as a mechanic, which resulted in an expertise in motor vehicles.
 After leaving the army, Bonnot adopted anarchist ideas in response to his frustration with the bourgeois society and followed a philosophy called illegalism.

 Soon after, Bonnot formed the notorious "Bonnot Gang" in Paris, France with several fellow anarchists.
 They specialized in bank robberies utilizing motor vehicles to escape.
 From 1911 to 1912, the gang went on to commit many crimes around France that resulted in the deaths of many, including Bonnot's.